Whitefang4/MLP-Project/README.md

 Description:
 The challenge revolves around predicting the rating of food recipe.
 Participants will receive a comprehensive dataset comprising recipe names, reviews, and various relevant features.

+How to Run
+Clone this File
+Install all Libraries
+Run